cloudnativelabs/kube-router/Documentation/README.md

 [![asciicast](https://asciinema.org/a/120885.png)](https://asciinema.org/a/120885)

 However BGP can be leveraged to other use cases like advertising the cluster ip, routable pod ip etc. Only in such use-cases understanding of BGP and configuration is required.
-Please see below demo how kube-router advertises cluster IP and pod codes to external BGP router
+Please see below demo how kube-router advertises cluster IP and pod cidrs to external BGP router
 [![asciicast](https://asciinema.org/a/121635.png)](https://asciinema.org/a/121635)

 ## User Guide